 In USM Anywhere, you can centralize the collection and analysis of Microsoft Windows event logs from your servers or desktops, making it easier to track the health and security of these systems.
-While the AlienVault Agent is ideal for most traditional user-end laptop or desktop environments, there are some situations for which alternative log collection options, such as NXLog, may be preferable.
-The table below compares some of the more common use cases between the AlienVault Agent and NXLog.
+While the AlienVault Agent is ideal for most traditional end-user laptop or desktop environments, there are some situations for which alternative log collection options, such as NXLog, may be preferable.
+The following table compares some of the most common use cases between the AlienVault Agent and NXLog.

 Using the AlienVault Agent

 The AlienVault Agent provides simple installation, configuration, and management for host monitoring in USM Anywhere without requiring a lot of manual configuration and setup tasks of a third-party agent.
 When installing the agent on a Windows host, it communicates over an encrypted Cryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to USM Anywhere.
 The agent installation script configures a default set of folders, files, and registries to automatically support file integrity monitoring (FIM).
 You can set the configuration profile to manage the queries that USM Anywhere runs for an asset associated with a deployed agent.

 Using AlienVault Agents is the best choice for monitoring endpoints outside of the network, in remote locations, or where deploying a sensor is impractical.
 Additionally, it provides the ability to query the asset An IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. for additional forensic data as part of your investigation activities.
 See The AlienVault Agent for more information about the AlienVault Agent and how you can use it to simplify your endpoint detection and response (EDR), FIM, and rich endpoint telemetry capabilities.